No Fees

 Those suffering burns from motor vehicle accidents, premises liability accidents, and injuries resulting from defective products may file a lawsuit against the at-fault party within three years of the date of the accident.

-Washington does not place a cap on compensation in personal injury lawsuits.
-Some of the potential damages that you may seek compensation for include:
+Washington does not place a cap on compensation in a burn injury case.
+Some of the potential damages that burn victims may seek compensation for include:

 • Current and future medical bills